Comprehensive Guide for Corporate Bank Account opening in Malaysia

 - A resolution by the board of directors approving the opening of corporate bank account(s) (Please see below for the information required for preparing the resolution)

-– Copies of passports (or Singapore national identification cards) and proofs of residential addresses for directors, authorised signatories, and ultimate beneficial owners.
+– Copies of passports or NRIC and proofs of residential addresses for directors, authorised signatories, and ultimate beneficial owners.

 – Copy of Certificate of Incumbency of the holding company (applicable for corporate shareholder only).
 Certificate of Incumbency is an official document that lists the names of incumbent directors and officers within an organization, and their corporate position within it.
 An Incumbency Certificate is used as confirmation of the identity of the signing authorities of a company and to prove that they are authorized to enter into legally-binding transactions on the company’s behalf.